petermolnar/wp-shortslug/readme.txt

 * every A. indicates BIG changes.
 * every .B version indicates new features.
 * every ..C indicates bugfixes for A.B version.

+= 0.2 =
+*2015-12-03*

+* Tested up till WordPress 4.4
+* added the option to have base larger than 36; in this case [a-zA-Z0-9] are allowed instead of [a-z0-9]
+* auto-trigger slug generation & cleanup if needed
+* auto-trigger old slug redirection in case the current query hits a 404

 = 0.1 =
 *2015-11-11*